freuk/dhrun/notes.md

-- working setting
 - workdir creation
-- verbosity cli override

 - add one more data layer for "augmented" types with newtypes that add type safety.

+- CLI: dhall OR yaml, print yaml, verbosity cli override